aldaiq1234/AP-1-ASS/README.md

 This is an application that I created to work with the Ollama model and keep a history of interactions.
 It can answer your questions using the locally running Ollama API, and also allows you to search through saved questions using the ChromaDB database.
+What does this app do?
+First, you ask a question in a text field.
+This question is passed to the Ollama API, which returns the answer to you.
+All your questions are saved in the database so that they can be found later.
+At any time, you can use the search function to remember what you asked earlier.ChromaDB is used to store the history.
+I made it so that each request is converted into a vector representation (embedding), and then saved along with the text.
+This allows you to quickly find queries similar to your search query.

 ---